petterfreak/yeapp_documentation/examples.md

 ### Basic Layout

-If you want to use the basic scrolled layout, you do not have do anything
+If you want to use the basic scrolled layout, you do not have do anything.

-### Desktop Layout
+### Desktop/Fixed Layout

-If you want to use the desktop (boxed) layout, in your angular controller you have to call the root controller's (MainCtrl) method, and you have to change false when you changed the route (subscribe to the destroy event in your controller and set false the desktop layout)
+Ha a desktop layout(fixed)-ot akarod hasznalni, akkor az adott routeodhoz tartozo controllerben megkell hivnod a root controller (MainCtrl) setDesktopLayout() fuggvenyet true ertekkel.
+Illetve fel kell iratkoznod a scope destroy esemenyere es a fuggvenyt false ertekkel kell meghivnod, hogy az app visszaallitsa a default layout-ot.

+(A fuggveny csak hozzadja a 'desktop-layout' class-t a body tagnek)

 ``` js
     $scope.setDesktopLayout(true);